Cincinnati Dental Bridges by Top Cosmetic Dentists

 - The jaw bone structure will not deteriorate.

 The dentist will make this dental appliance after reviewing the x-rays of the patient’s mouth to be sure that the surrounding teeth are in good condition.
-They will review the options with the patient to ensure that the patient is properly informed about every step.
+They will review the complete list of options to replace missing teeth with the patient to ensure that the patient is properly informed about every step.

 Once the dentist is certain that the patient can have this type of denture anchored, an impression of the gap area including the teeth on either side will be made.
 This will guide the dental lab in making the denture to fit the area.

 The entire process is painless and can be done in a minimal amount of time.
-Patients are generally very pleased with the results, and being able to resume normal eating is one of the best results.
+Patients are generally very pleased with the results.
+A dental bridge makes it possible to eat normally again and have a beautiful smile without the embarrassment of missing teeth.